 03/08/2018 Antananarivo – Antsirabe (BLD)

-This morning we drive south, passing through typically beautiful highland country.
+This morning we explore the city of Tana, as it is affectionately known by locals.
+Located between two mountains, it is a terraced city of low-rise buildings which form a labyrinth of arches, narrow paths, balconies and staircases before driving south, passing through typically beautiful highland country.
 Here the landscape is dotted with beautiful valleys and rice paddies and we have many photographic opportunities as we head towards Antsirabe.
-After lunch we take a sightseeing tour of the city by rickshaw and discover some of the amazing arts and crafts of the Malagasy people.

 Royal Palace Hotel